 How to Use Teams on DigitalOcean

-Teams are now available from DigitalOcean!
-This feature enables you to invite multiple users to access and manage your resources, such as Droplets, without having to share your own login credentials or billing information with them.
+DigitalOcean teams allow you to invite multiple users to access and manage shared resources, such as Droplets, Load Balancers, Spaces and more, without having to share login credentials or billing information.

 Teams are recommended for project leaders and business owners who want to share control of server infrastructure with trusted collaborators, such as developers and system administrators.

 This tutorial will explain how teams work and how you can use the feature.

 How to Create a Team